Rectal administration

-Rectal administration (colloquially known as boofing or plugging) uses the rectum as a route of administration for medication and other fluids, which are absorbed by the rectum's blood vessels, and flow into the body's circulatory system, which distributes the drug to the body's organs and bodily systems.
+Rectal administration uses the rectum as a route of administration for medication and other fluids, which are absorbed by the rectum's blood vessels, and flow into the body's circulatory system, which distributes the drug to the body's organs and bodily systems.

 Uses

 Medical uses

 Glycerin (laxative) suppositories for insertion into the rectum.

 In addition to pharmacological effects, rectal administration has some properties which can be advantageous for the use in medicine.
 Rectal administration can allow patients to remain in the home setting when the oral route is compromised.
 Unlike intravenous lines, which usually need to be placed in an inpatient environment and require special formulation of sterile medications, a specialized rectal catheter can be placed by a clinician, such as a hospice nurse or home health nurse, in the home.
 Many oral forms of medications can be crushed and suspended in water to be given via a rectal catheter.

 The rectal route of administration is useful for patients with any digestive tract motility problem, such as dysphagia, ileus, or bowel obstruction, that would interfere with the progression of the medication through the tract.
 This often includes patients near the end of life (an estimated 1.65 million people are in hospice care in the US each year).
 Because using the rectal route enables a rapid, safe, and lower cost alternative to administration of medications, it may also facilitate the care of patients in long-term care or palliative care, or as an alternative to intravenous or subcutaneous medication delivery in other instances.